 For more information, see page 2 of the Tenant’s Rights Guide.

 There is some recent debate about how a unit can be deregulated using the high-rent vacancy regulation.
 As has generally been understood, the unit can be deregulated if the high rent threshold is reached during vacancy if the monthly rent exceeds the threshold after including the vacancy bonus and individual apartment improvements (IAIs).
 However, the language in the most recent (2015) rent law amendments seems to require that the apartment must first reach the deregulation threshold and then become vacant before it can it be deregulated.
-However, the Court of Appeals, NY State's highest Court, settled this question—the Altman Ruling—last year by looking at the language put into the law in 1993.
+There has been a lot of discussion about this issue and the Court of Appeals, NY State's highest Court, recently issued a decision on this issue.
+However, -the Altman Ruling— looked at the language put into the law in 1993.
 The Court found that the owner could increase the rent during vacancy through IAI's and the vacancy bonus and deregulate the apartment.
 That case did not look at the 2015 language, which is different.

 There are two important ways that landlords can legally raise rents in rent-regulated apartments aside from the allowable rent increases allowed by the Rent Guidelines Board.